2017 - 2019

 Eurasia - Antipodes scroll

 Making Eurasia Antipodes scroll, Richmond, Queensland.
 2017 Rizika.
+Detail.
 Eurasia Antipodes scroll.
 Watercolour, oil, found material, paper, silk.
 1000cmx20cm (entire).

 Click on an image above to tour Eurasia Antipodes scroll.